 Fried chicken is a must-eat.
 Hugging pieces of indulgently moist meat is a seasoned crust poised perfectly between crunch and chew, oozing its own full-flavored juices with every bite.
 On the side, of course, you want some vegetables.
 The one I won’t ever neglect is broccoli casserole, the home-ec classic that presents well-cooked stalks and florets in a melted web of chewy orange cheese and bread crumbs.
 Butter beans are simple and just-right al dente with real legume earthiness.
 Another winning choice is fried eggplant, the vegetable turned ethereal inside a jacket of salty, delicious breading — like the best fried okra, but half its weight.

-A couple of other must-eats from the side-dish menu, when they’re available, are fried green tomatoes with zesty horseradish dipping sauce, and creamy mac ‘n’ cheese.
+A couple of other treasures from the side-dish menu, when they’re available, are fried green tomatoes with zesty horseradish dipping sauce, and creamy mac ‘n’ cheese.

 Burgers, made from beef attained from Yon Farms a few miles away, are exemplary, especially when ordered all the way (lettuce, tomato, pickles, onions, mustard, mayo).
 Topped with good house-made pimento cheese and bacon, one of these fully-dressed half-pound jumbos is almost impossible to neatly hoist from plate to mouth.